 The real costs

-Let’s break down what in-house web2app actually costs over the first year.
-Spoiler: it’s more than you think.
+Let’s break down what in-house web2app actually costs over the first year, across both paths.
+Spoiler: even the cheaper option costs more than you think.

 Initial development